2019-10-22

 -----------------------------------------------------------

-A new Raspberry Pi is a small circuit board.
+The Raspberry Pi is a small circuit board that acts as a fully capable computer.
 Snap the board into the kit's plastic case, and if the kit came with self-adhesive heat-sinks, apply them now.
 This is all obvious as you assemble the box.

 Next, download and install the Linux operating system: